theupdateframework/specification/tuf-spec.md

    VERSION is listed for all roles available on the repository.

-   LENGTH is the optional integer length in bytes of the file.
-It is optional for all roles.
+   LENGTH is the integer length in bytes of the metadata file.
+It is OPTIONAL for all roles.

-   HASHES is a dictionary that specifies one or more hashes, including the cryptographic hash function.
+   HASHES is the dictionary that specifies one or more hashes, including the cryptographic hash function.
 For example: { "sha256": HASH, ... }.
-It is required for delegated roles, and optional for all others.
+It is OPTIONAL for all roles.

    A snapshot.json example file: